Demarai Gray: England

 On 9 September 2018, Gray was called up for the full England squad for a friendly match against Switzerland.

 On 27 May 2019, Gray was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.

+Jamaica

 Gray is eligible to play for Jamaica as well as his native England.
-In a televised interview in March 2021, Jamaican Football Federation president Michael Ricketts included Gray in a list of English players with Jamaican heritage he suggested were "in the process of acquiring their Jamaican passport" as part of the nation's plan to improve their chances of qualifying for the 2022 World Cup.
+In a televised interview in March 2021, Jamaican Football Federation president Michael Ricketts included Gray in a list of English players with Jamaican heritage he suggested were "in the process of acquiring their Jamaican passport" as part of the nation's plan to improve their chances of qualifying for the 2022 FIFA World Cup.

+In June 2023 Gray was named in Jamaica's 50-man provisional squad for the 2023 CONCACAF Gold Cup.
+He made the cut for the final 23-man squad, and made his debut on June 24 in Jamaica's tournament opener against the United States, where he contributed an assist on a Damion Lowe goal in a 1–1 draw.
+In Jamaica's next match, on June 28 against Trinidad and Tobago, Gray scored his first goals, netting a brace in a 4–1 victory.
+Facing Guatemala in the quarter-final, he "show[ed] his close control and awareness as he threaded a defence-splitting pass to [Amari'i] Bell, who drilled home from the inside-left channel" to score the only goal of the game.
+Jamaica lost 3–0 to Mexico in the semi-final, but Gray did enough to make the tournament Best XI.